Hohohohoho….Here come our mangoes………

 The problem of this mango is its fruits may look fresh green outside but once cut,very often reveal ‘bad apple’ inside.You can safely say that it is always 50 % chance to get fruits with rotten seeds inside.Unlike buah mawang and other wild mangoes,it does not have tough skin to protect it from pests.

-Buah lamantan has light green skin with dark spots on it and looks very much like buah bacang except that it is smaller and rounder.It is also much less odorous like Kuini but the smell is quite unpleasant.It is quite rare.Most often mistakened for buah bacang,buah kemantan is not very popular because of its sour flesh of coarse texture plus the unpleasant odor.
+Buah lamantan has light green skin with dark spots on it and looks very much like buah bacang except that it is smaller and rounder.It is also much less odorous than Kuini but stronger than that of bacang.It is quite rare.Most often mistakened for small bacang,buah kemantan is not very popular because of its sour flesh of coarse texture plus the strong odor.

 Buah mempelam (Mangifera indica L.) is a small green mango which is widely used for making mango pickle known as Jeruk mangga in Malaysia.Its fruit is about 8 cm long and 5 cm wide with bright green colour skin.The skin turns from dark green to yellowish green on ripening.The fruit is extremely sour and the baby fruit is crunchy.This make the baby fruits a perfect choice for making jeruk mangga,the mango pickle.